 An interactive public engagement display outside the museum

-Two demonstration native plant gardens for viewing in the park near the workshop
+Two demonstration native plant garden plots for viewing in the park near the workshop

 Admission to the exhibits at the Museum of Photographic Arts is complementary for workshop participants